SaltyPotatoe/astra/README.md

 ```
 git clone https://github.com/ppp-one/astra.git
 cd astra
-conda env create -f environment.yml
+conda env create -f <operating system>-environment.yml
 ```

 ### Usage

 1. Have Alpaca compliant equipment or [simulators](https://github.com/ASCOMInitiative/ASCOM.Alpaca.Simulators) active in your local network.
 2. Edit the config file `config/<observatory-name>.yml` to specify the observatory parameters and equipment's connection with Alpaca.
+See `config/Callisto.yml` as an example.
-See `config/Ganymede.yml` as an example.
+3. Adjust `config/<observatory-name>_fits_headers.csv` to your needs, specifically look at the rows with `astra_fixed`.
+See `config/Callisto_fits_headers.csv` as an example.
 3. Have a schedule file `schedule/<observatory-name>.csv` ready to be used.
-See `schedule/Ganymede.csv` as an example.
+See `schedule/Callisto.csv` as an example.
 4. Remove any unused `.yml` files in the `config` folder, and `.csv` files in the schedule folder.
 Otherwise, Astra will pick them up.
 5. Then run the following commands to start Astra:

 ```
 conda activate astra
-python code/src/main.py --truncate # truncate is for testing locally, it brings the schedule to present day and shortens it 100x.
+python code/src/main.py --truncate # truncate is for testing locally, it brings the schedule to present day and shortens it 10x.
 ```

 5. Open the browser and go to `http://localhost:8000/` to access Astra.

-Below is a screenshot of Astra running a set of schedules for the telescopes Io and Ganymede:
+Below is a screenshot of Astra working at SPECULOOS:

 ![Screenshot of Astra's frontend running a schedule](screenshot.png)